-Legal Document Translation Services for Cross-Border Litigation
+Legal Translation for Cross-Border Litigation

 We’ve blogged before about legal translation services for international litigation and the impact that the Hague Convention can have on cross-border litigation.
 Bentel & Company v.
 Schraubenwerk Zerbst GmbH (“Bentel”), Case No. 16 C 11479 from the U.S. District Court for the Northern District of Illinois, highlights the difficulty that U.S. based litigants can have in initiating such litigation against foreign entities.

 In Bentel, the plaintiff, an Ohio-based management and consultant company, contacted the defendant, a German component and subsystem manufacturer in the wind power industry, to see if it would attend a wind power exhibition in the United States.
 Although the defendant did not attend the exhibition, the plaintiff’s owner proposed the possibility of the plaintiff’s owner scouting for new customers in Mexico, the United States, and Canada.
 The parties agreed that the plaintiff would act as defendant’s representative in the “NAFTA” states (U.S., Canada, and Mexico) and would perform certain duties such as performing market analyses and engaging in customer relations.
 The parties signed a commission agreement memorializing their contract.
 Under the terms of their agreement, the defendant was to pay the plaintiff a performance-based commission of 5% or $1,000 per month until new clients materialized.